 Online and physical library access must be ensured to support the highest quality education for students.
-Physical building access will be phased as safety measures are implemented for students, staff and faculty.
+Physical building access has been phased as safety measures are implemented for students, staff and faculty.
 Standard disinfection procedures and social distancing policies must be closely observed.
 The Library and University Technology Solutions (UTS) are offering services such as contactless and curbside delivery of checked out books and laptops during limited hours.
-Computer lab services will be available with proper social distancing and hygiene measures in place.
+Computer lab services are available with proper social distancing and hygiene measures in place.
+Refer to the Roadrunner Roadmap website for updates.